 If one is wondering whether this is really the relevant normalization, one can simply follow all the field and coordinate redefinitions backwards and find that the coefficient of the 4D kinetic term of the graviton zero mode is indeed proportional to this factor.
-Above $z_0$ is the size of the extra dimension in the z coordinates.
+Above z_0 is the size of the extra dimension in the z coordinates.

-The most important comment about the above integral is that it is converging even in the limit when the size of the extra dimension becomes infinitely large, $z_0 \to \infty$ .
+The most important comment about the above integral is that it is converging even in the limit when the size of the extra dimension becomes infinitely large, $z_0 \to \infty$.
 This usually does not happen in extra dimensional theories: when there is a compact extra dimension there is usually a graviton zero mode and KK tower.
 As the size of the extra dimension gets infinitely large, the zero mode becomes more and more decoupled due to its huge spread in the extra dimension, however the KK modes become lighter and lighter, and eventually form a continuum that reproduces higher dimensional gravity.
-Here however one does not find that the zero mode would decouple in the infinitely large extra dimensional case, the zero mode of the graviton has a nontrivial wave function that is peaked around the positive tension brane.
+Here however one does not find that the zero mode would decouple in the infinitely large extra dimension limit, and the reason for that is that contrary to the flat extra dimensional case, the zero mode of the graviton has a non-trivial wave function that is peaked around the positive tension brane.
 This implies that in the RS model gravity itself becomes localized around the positive tension brane, and far away one only has a small tail for the graviton wave function.
 In the original y coordinates the wave function of the graviton zero mode is given by